-With Agilent OpenLAB CDS, you can choose the type of Reporting you want to use: Classic Reporting as it was used in the previous ChemStation versions, or Intelligent Reporting that provides a powerful standardized report definition language and improved reviewing functions.
+With Agilent OpenLAB CDS, you can choose the type of Reporting you want to use: Classic ChemStation Reporting that is unchanged compared to ChemStation B reporting, or the new Intelligent Reporting.

 The following sections describe the two types of reporting.